rajaneeshk90/protocol-specifications-rk/docs/BECKN-010-Keyword-Definitions-for-Technical-Specifications.md

 3. [Venkatraman Mahadevan](https://github.com/venkatramanm)

-## Abstract
+# Abstract

 This document outlines the definitions of key words that are commonly used in technical specifications, standards, and protocols.
 The aim is to provide a uniform interpretation of these terms to avoid ambiguity and misinterpretation.

-## Introduction
+# Introduction

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described below.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [rfc 2119](https://datatracker.ietf.org/doc/html/rfc2119).
 These definitions aim to ensure that the terms are understood precisely and consistently to avoid confusion in the interpretation of standards, specifications, and protocols.

-## Definitions

-### MUST

-The term "MUST" implies an absolute requirement.

-### MUST NOT

-The term "MUST NOT" indicates an absolute prohibition.

-### REQUIRED

-The term "REQUIRED" is synonymous with "MUST".

-### SHALL

-The term "SHALL" is equivalent to "MUST".

-### SHALL NOT

-The term "SHALL NOT" is equivalent to "MUST NOT".

-### SHOULD

-The term "SHOULD" indicates a strong recommendation.

-### SHOULD NOT

-The term "SHOULD NOT" indicates a strong recommendation against.

-### RECOMMENDED

-The term "RECOMMENDED" is synonymous with "SHOULD".

-### MAY

-The term "MAY" indicates that an item is truly optional.

-### OPTIONAL

-The term "OPTIONAL" is synonymous with "MAY".

 ## Examples and Correct Usage